Doing Business with Dominican Republic

 • Personal Income Tax Rate: Progressive, up to 25%

-• Major Exports: Gold, medical instruments, tobacco
+• Major Exports: Gold, medical instruments, tobacco, ferro-nickel

-• Major Imports: Petroleum, vehicles, machinery
+• Major Imports: Petroleum, vehicles, machinery, natural gas

 Exporting to the Dominican Republic involves several steps.
 Here’s a comprehensive guide: